EliEli94/potato-disease-classification/README.md

-CNN model for potato disease classification.
+CNN model for potato disease classification with a React Js front-end.